*Wild Mountain in Taylors Falls and the Holiday Inn in St. Croix Falls hosted me this weekend. As always, my thoughts are entirely my own.

 1. Interstate Park

 This park is located in both Minnesota and Wisconsin.
 They are home to some of the largest glacial potholes in the world.
-After finding a parking spot, walk on the paved trails towards the river and meet up with one of their nature guides.
-They will make sure you find all the must see formations, including the giant pothole you can walk into.
+After finding a parking spot, walk on the paved trail towards the river and meet up with one of their nature guides.
+They will make sure you find all the must-see formations, including the giant pothole you can walk into.
 Or explore on your own and go boulder hopping.
 There is so much to explore and you do not even have to be in shape to do any of it.

 Through the Minnesota State Parks, “I Can” program, you can experience what it is like to climb some of the rock faces.
 They provide all the equipment, just schedule a time and bring some shoes.
 Children as young as seven can take part.
 I have done this climbed before and it is great for beginners.
 All along the cliffs of the river, you will see climbers challenging themselves on the rock face.